 2. Start a new project

-This method involves making use of modern tools, platforms, and practices to launch a new data warehouse initiative.
-For example, if you are planning to launch an analytics initiative for a business unit, it can be a good opportunity to launch this new project with modernization in mind.
+This method involves using modern tools, platforms, and practices to launch a new data warehouse initiative.
+For example, if you plan to launch an analytics initiative for a business unit, it can be a good opportunity to launch this new project with modernization in mind.

 In contrast to launching a new analytics project using legacy systems, the benefits of this method are: